pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

     lb_name_3=$(kubectl --context ${context_3} -n kube-system get svc across-cluster-dns-tcp -o jsonpath="{.status.loadBalancer. ingress[0].hostname}" | cut -d - -f 1)
     ```

     Check the load balancer status of each cluster by running the following commands.
-If the output of all commands is "active", the load balancer is in the `Active` state.
+If the output of all commands is "active", all load balancers are in the `Active` state.

     {{< copyable "shell-regular" >}}